gittogethers/spotlight/README.md

 Are you passionate about open-source development and have a project you'd love to share?

 This is your chance to showcase your open-source project in front of a community of developers and get valuable feedback.
+Submit your project using the [Community Spotlight Issue Form](https://github.com/gittogethers/spotlight/issues/new?template=community-spotlight.yml)

 **GitTogethers** are developer meetups led by local community experts and powered by GitHub.
 Engage in discussions, workshops, and networking opportunities with like-minded peers, regardless of your skill level.